firmworks/FileViewer/docs/index.md

 # firmworks FileViewer

-File Viewer is a native salesforce application designed to make the storing, retrieving and editing of Content faster and easier.
+FileViewer is a native salesforce application designed to make the storing, retrieving and editing of Content faster and easier.

 - [Features](#features)
 - [Post Install Config](#post-install-config)